 1. Package Control

 Package Control is your main hub for installing packages.
 You need to install this first before you can install anything.
-Once installed, you will have the option to select ‘Package Control: Install Package’.
+Once installed, you will have the option to select Package Control: Install Package.
 This will open up a list of available packages for Sublime Text.

 From here you can install any of the dozens of packages available.
-Navigate to ‘Command Palette’ > type and select ‘Package Control: Install Package’ > search and select the package of your choice and have fun!
+Navigate to Command Palette > Package Control: Install Package and search for the package of your choice and have fun!

-2. Tabnine for sublime
+2. Tabnine for Sublime

 3. requirementstxt